mpalaourg/starter-academic/content/project/JPEG/index.md

 ---

 <div style="text-align: justify"> <p>
-The goal is to implement the baseline sequential DCT based (Lossy) JPEG encoder and decoder as described by ISO-IEC-10918-1-1993 standard.
+The goal is to implement the baseline sequential DCT based (Lossy) JPEG encoder and decoder as described by the ISO-IEC-10918-1-1993 standard.
 The major steps in JPEG coding involve:
 <ul>
 <li>Pre-processing of the image.
   <ul>